IDMNYU/DM2173-Motion-Graphics-Studio-SP17/syllabus.md

 If you are student with a disability who is requesting accommodations, please contact New York University’s Moses Center for Students with Disabilities at 212-998-4980 or mosescsd@nyu.edu.
 You must be registered with CSD to receive accommodations.
 Information about the Moses Center can be found at www.nyu.edu/csd.
 The Moses Center is located at 726 Broadway on the 2nd floor.

 ### REQUIRED BOOK
 * **Moving Type: Designing for Time and Space** by Matt Woolman & Jeff Bellantoni or **Motion Design** by Matt Woolman.
 Both are out of print, but purchase whichever is cheaper on amazon.com or half.com.
 Do not buy both.
+There are many on Amazon that will be anywhere from $4 to $21 including shipping.
 * [Amazon: Moving Type](https://www.amazon.com/Moving-Type-Designing-Time-Space/dp/2880463696/ref=sr_1_1?ie=UTF8&qid=1484081727&sr=8-1&keywords=moving+type) [Half.com: Moving Type](http://product.half.ebay.com/Type-in-Motion-Innovations-in-Digital-Graphics-by-Matt-Woolman-and-Jeff-Bellantoni-1999-Hardcover/1127478&tg=info)
 * For whatever reason, Motion Design is alwasys more expensive than Moving Type but they are essentially the same book.
 So again whichever you can find cheaper.